The Price of Connectivity in Fair Division: Envy-Freeness Relaxations

 \subsection{Two Agents}

-For two agents, \cite{BiloCaFl19} characterized the set of graphs that always admit an EF1 allocation regardless of the agents' utilities.
+For two agents, \citet{BiloCaFl19} characterized the set of graphs that always admit an EF1 allocation regardless of the agents' utilities.
 Their characterization is based on the observation that such graphs necessarily admit a vertex ordering to which a discrete variant of the cut-and-choose protocol can be applied---in other words, the ordering is bipolar.
 The family of graphs that admit a bipolar ordering can be characterized using the block decomposition of a graph.
 A \emph{block} is a maximal biconnected subgraph of a graph, and a \emph{cut vertex} is a vertex whose removal increases the number of connected components in the graph.
-The \emph{block decomposition} of a graph $G$ is a bipartite graph $B(G)$ with all blocks of $G$ on one side and all cut vertices of $G$ on the other side; there is an edge between a block and a cut vertex in $B(G)$ if and only if the cut vertex belongs to the block in $G$.\footnote{We refer to \cite{BiloCaFl19} for examples of graphs and their block decompositions.}
+The \emph{block decomposition} of a graph $G$ is a bipartite graph $B(G)$ with all blocks of $G$ on one side and all cut vertices of $G$ on the other side; there is an edge between a block and a cut vertex in $B(G)$ if and only if the cut vertex belongs to the block in $G$.\footnote{We refer to the paper of Bil\`{o} et al.~for examples of graphs and their block decompositions.}

-\begin{proposition}[\cite{BondyMu08}] For any connected graph $G$, each pair of blocks share no edge and at most one cut vertex, and the block decomposition $B(G)$ is a tree. \end{proposition}
+\begin{proposition}[\citep{BondyMu08}] For any connected graph $G$, each pair of blocks share no edge and at most one cut vertex, and the block decomposition $B(G)$ is a tree. \end{proposition}

-\cite{BiloCaFl19} showed that a connected graph $G$ guarantees EF1 for two agents if and only if a bipolar ordering exists in $G$, i.e., the blocks of $G$ can be arranged into a path.
+Bil\`{o} et al.~showed that a connected graph $G$ guarantees EF1 for two agents if and only if a bipolar ordering exists in $G$, i.e., the blocks of $G$ can be arranged into a path.

-\begin{proposition}[\cite{BiloCaFl19}] For any connected graph $G$, the following four conditions are equivalent:\footnote{\cite{BiloCaFl19} used a slightly stronger definition of EF1 that they called ``envy-freeness up to one \emph{outer} good''.
+\begin{proposition}[\citep{BiloCaFl19}] For any connected graph $G$, the following four conditions are equivalent:\footnote{Bil\`{o} et al.~used a slightly stronger definition of EF1 that they called ``envy-freeness up to one \emph{outer} good''.
 In their definition, one is only allowed to remove a good if doing so leaves the remaining bundle connected.
 It can be verified that their result also holds for the standard definition of EF1. } \begin{enumerate} \item[$(1)$] The block decomposition $B(G)$ is a path; \item[$(2)$] $G$ admits a bipolar ordering; \item[$(3)$] $G$ guarantees EF1 for two agents with arbitrary monotonic utilities; \item[$(4)$] $G$ guarantees EF1 for two agents with identical binary utilities. \end{enumerate} \end{proposition}